SalomePlatform/hexablock/doc/interactive.rst

 #######################################################

-This application is a Corba component of SALOME (like SMESH) and has:
+This application is a component of SALOME (like SMESH) and has:

 - its own menus and toolboxes
 - its document zone to represent the coordinates
 - its graphic zone to visualize the model and the mesh.

-**todo refaire copie ecran avec vue vtk**

 .. image:: _static/interactive.png
    :align: center